lewagon/dotfiles/04-Front-End/06-HTTP-and-API/04-Geocoder/README.md

 ## Background & Objectives

-In this exercise, we'll practise our AJAX skills.
+In this exercise, we'll practise our API skills.
 Let's start simple with a `GET` request.
 Here we'll use the [MapBox Geocoding API](https://www.mapbox.com/search/).
 We want to build a tool where we can input an address, hit a button, and get the **GPS Coordinates** back!
 For the cherry on top, we'll display the map as well.

 <div class="text-center">